txddy-p/Obsidian/Investment Planning.md

 	- For example: Investment in shares with a low dividend yield where income is re-invested into the company to generate future growth.
 # Importance of IP
 ###### THE NEED FOR INVESTMENT PLANNING.
-Investment planning is important for the following reasons:
 - “failing to plan, planning to fail”.
-- Helps in know where you are and where you want to go in terms of your personal and family financial goals and helps you get there by helping you make wise choices regarding savings and investments.
+- Helps in knowing where you are and where you want to go in terms of your personal and family financial goals and helps you get there by helping you make wise choices regarding savings and investments.
 - Investment planning helps you know your goals, your budget and your risk tolerance.
-- Investment planning helps you avoid hazardous detours, such as get-rich-quick schemes, which may delay or stop your progress.
+- Helps avoid hazardous detours, like get-rich-quick schemes, which delay or stop your progress.
 - Investment planning controls an individual’s spending patterns and ensures that all your financial dreams become a reality.
 - Deciding how and what amount to invest ensures an individual of having sufficient money for the future.
 # INVESTMENT RISK AND RETURNS
-- Return and risk are two important characteristics of any type of investment.
-- Generally, return and risk go hand in hand.
 - Most of the investment there is a trade-off between risk and return.
 - The greater the risk, the larger the return investors require as compensation for bearing that risk
 - `Higher risk` means less certainty or `greater volatility`.